 16.1 Data subjects.
 In providing Services to you, we may process personal information about you, your owners, officers or employees, sub-contractors, consultants, or other similar parties (each a 'Data Subject').

-16.3 Contacting Data Subjects.
-Where we are permitted, we may contact a Data Subject (including by email) with marketing communications which we believe may be of interest, on our own or in conjunction with another firm with which we have entered into a joint venture, alliance or collaboration arrangement.
+17.1 Contacting you.
+We may contact you (including by email) with marketing communications which we believe may be of interest, on our own or in conjunction with another firm with which we have entered into a joint venture, alliance or collaboration arrangement.

-16.4 Ceasing communication.
-Any Data Subject who does not wish to receive marketing information can at any time request that such communications cease by emailing us at email@example.com.
-Marketing communications will not be sent to a Data Subject who has requested not to receive marketing communication.
+17.2 Ceasing communication.
+If you do not wish to receive marketing information, you may, at any time, request that such communications cease by emailing us at firstname.lastname@example.org.
+Marketing communications will not be sent to you if you request not to receive marketing communication.

-17.2 Termination by us.
-We will stop acting on a Matter only with good reason in line with the relevant rules.
-We may do this for example if you do not pay an interim bill, you become insolvent, a Conflict arises or our continuing to work on the Matter may have an adverse effect on our reputation.
+18.2 Termination by us.
+We will stop acting on a Matter only with good reason in line with the relevant law.
+We may do this for example if you do not pay an interim invoice, you become insolvent, a Conflict arises or our continuing to work on the Matter may have an adverse effect on our reputation.

-17.3 Automatic termination.
-Unless terminated earlier, our engagement on each Matter will terminate 30 days after dispatch of our final bill.
+18.3 Automatic termination.
+Unless terminated earlier, our engagement on each Matter will terminate 30 days after dispatch of our final invoice.
 As far as the law and relevant rules allow, we will consider that the Matter has not proceeded and our engagement will be terminated once:

 - you inform us that the Matter will no longer proceed;